 The Washington Consortium of Universities

 Georgetown University is a member of the Consortium of Universities of the Washington Metropolitan Area.
-The other member institutions are American University, Catholic University, Gallaudet University, George Mason University, George Washington University, Howard University, Marymount University, National Defense University, Trinity University, the University of the District of Columbia, the University of Maryland at College Park, and the Corcoran College of Art and Design.
+The Consortium of Universities of the Washington Metropolitan Area (new window), includes: American University, The Catholic University of America, Gallaudet University, George Mason University, The George Washington University, Georgetown University, Howard University, Marymount University, Montgomery College, National Defense University, National Intelligence Univresity, Northern Virginia Community College, Prince George’s Community College, Trinity Washington University, Uniformed Services University of the Health Sciences, University of the District of Columbia, and the University of Maryland-College Park.

 Although the primary purpose of the Consortium is the improvement of graduate education in the District of Columbia, undergraduate students are also eligible to participate according to the regulations listed below.